wp-plugins/cm-answers/readme.txt

 > * Social Share - Includes a social share widget in the question page.
 [View Demo](http://answers.cminds.com/answers/code-example/)
 >
 > #### [Visit Pro Version Page](http://answers.cminds.com/)

-**More About this Plugin**

-You can find more information about the CM Answers WordPress plugin at [CreativeMinds Website](http://plugins.cminds.com/).

 **More Plugins by CreativeMinds**